 When not engaged with the law, Tony indulges his hobbies of carpentry and construction, which have been useful to him as an attorney.
 Both hobbies reinforce his ability to evaluate and present complex construction and engineering disputes.
 He also is able to counsel and guide contractors to avoid costly litigation and promote prompt and advantageous settlement of disputes.

-Tony represents construction contractors and subcontractors, small businesses; architects; owners of defective vehicles; and individual that need judicial resolution of contract and property rights disputes.
+Tony represents construction contractors and subcontractors, small businesses; architects; owners of defective vehicles; and individuals that need judicial resolution of contract and property rights disputes.

 Tony has been involved in representing clients in the following types of matters: